Cristian Vega (One Life to Live): Casting

 The role originated and portrayed by Yorlin Madera from May 1995 to January 1998.
-The role was recast with David Fumero, who stepped into the role on June 26, 1998 until October 28, 2003; and briefly between November 5, 2004 to February 14, 2005, before returning again on September 1, 2005, playing the role until September 8, 2011.
+In June, it was announced the role was recast with David Fumero, who stepped into the role on June 26.
+In May 2001, it was reported Fumero intended to leave the role; he later re-signed for an addition three years the following month.
+In September 2003, it was announced Fumero would exit the role; he last appeared on October 27.

+In August 2004, it was announced Fumero would reprise the role, beginning November 5, and exited once again in February of the following year.
+Six months later, it was announced he would again reprise the role; he returned on September 1.
+In June 2010, it was announced Fumero had signed a deal to continue his portrayal of Cristian.

+Following the cancellation of One Life to Live in April 2011, Fumero exited the role on September 8.

 Storylines

-Jessica and Natalie

 Cristian is introduced as the teenage son of Carlotta Vega, Dorian Lord's maid and confidante.
 Cristian's first love is newspaper heiress Jessica Buchanan.
 It was puppy love at first sight when they first met at a party in Angel Square.
 Despite their differences and their parents disapproval, Jessica and Cristian continued a relationship.
 However, everything changed when Will Rappaport and Roseanne Delgado came to town.

 After a misunderstanding, Jessica ended up drunk and slept with Will and became pregnant.
 Cristian proposed to her and they planned to move to New York City to raise the baby together, but when Jessica was hit by a car, she lost the baby and woke up with no memory of Cristian.
 Cristian was heartbroken, but started to see Roseanne, while Jessica grew closer to Will.
 Months later, Jessica remembered her love for Cristian and they got back together.
 However, their happiness was short lived when Jessica discovered that Cristian had slept with Roseanne while they were apart.
 She ended things with him and started to date Will.
-Cristian wanted her back and it was clear, she still had feelings for him.
+Cristian wanted her back and it was clear she still had feelings for him.

-When Will got framed for embezzlement by Asa, Jessica, Cristian and Will went on the run together.
+When Will was framed by Asa for embezzlement, Jessica, Cristian and Will went on the run together.
 While on the run, Jessica felt torn between Cristian and Will as she was in love with the both of them.
 When Todd Manning told Cristian that Jessica's mother, Victoria Lord was dying, Cristian told Will to leave on his own so Jessica would be free to go home.
 Will agreed and told Jessica that he never loved her.
 Jessica was heartbroken and turned to Cristian for comfort.
 The pair reunited and finally made love for the first time.